Misclassification in Difference-in-differences Models: Introduction

 \section{Introduction}

-The difference-in-differences (DID) method is a popular quasi-experimental technique used to identify causal parameters when data is available on the pre- and post-treatment periods.
-As of 2018, \citet{currie2020technology} reports that 25 percent of all National Bureau of Economic Research working papers in applied microeconomics and 15 percent of papers in ``top five'' economics journals mention DID.
-Recently, the DID method has drawn significant attention from methodological researchers working to clarify several identification and estimation issues \citep[see reviews in][]{roth2022s,deChaisemartin2022}.
-However, when the treatment variable is observed with errors (in which case we say the treatment is \textit{misclassified}), the DID estimand may not have a clear causal interpretation even when the identifying \textit{parallel trends} (PT) assumption holds.
+The difference-in-differences (DID) method is a popular quasi-experimental technique used to identify causal effects of a treatment (e.g., policy intervention) when data is available on the pre- and post-treatment periods.
+As of 2018, \citet{currie2020technology} reports that 25 percent of National Bureau of Economic Research working papers in applied microeconomics and 15 percent of papers in ``top five'' economics journals mention DID.\footnote{Recently, the DID method has drawn significant attention from methodological researchers working to clarify several identification and estimation issues; see reviews in \citet{deChaisemartin2022} and \citet{roth2022s}.} However, when the treatment variable is observed with errors (in which case we say the treatment is \textit{misclassified}), the DID estimand may not have a clear causal interpretation even when the identifying \textit{parallel trends} (PT) assumption holds.

+Misclassification can arise in DID designs from many sources.
+One common scenario occurs when researchers estimate or infer the treatment variable from auxiliary data, thereby potentially introducing misclassification (\citealp{cortes2013achieving}, \citealp{deChaisemartin2018}, and \citealp{fortson2009hiv}).
+This scenario frequently occurs when researchers use a proxy variable to classify units into treated and control groups because the treatment variable is missing for either the pre- or post-intervention period.
+For instance, \citet{groen2008effect} studies the impact of Hurricane Katrina on labor market outcomes of evacuees.
+The treatment variable in their study is a binary variable for being an evacuee, but the Current Population Survey only collected information on evacuee status after Katrina.
+As such, the authors defined treated units (evacuees) in the pre-treatment period as those living in Katrina-affected areas, potentially introducing misclassification because not everyone living in those areas evacuated after the storm.

+In other cases, researchers use a mismeasured continuous treatment variable to define a binary treatment variable for DID estimation.
+This is often the case when units are classified as treated when an estimated index or rate exceeds a specified threshold chosen by the researcher (\citealp{Kessler_al2022} and \citealp{Miller2012}).\footnote{Another likely reason for converting continuous treatments to binary variables is the lack of theoretical work on the identification of treatment effects with continuous treatments in DID designs.
+However, a recent notable exception is \citet{callaway2024difference}.} The resulting binary variable from the mismeasured continuous treatment is necessarily misclassified.
+Even when the underlying continuous variable is correctly measured, researchers often resort to creating binary variables for DID estimation with the aim of capturing the intensity of exposure to some policy intervention (\citealp{draca2011minimum} and \citealp{galasso2022does}).